confio/job-opening/README.md

 You are a good communicator and fluent in English.

-You are within 2 hours of Central European Time as the rest of the team are based in CET.
+You are within 2 hours of Berlin Time as the rest of the team are based in CET.
 You are comfortable working remotely and are familiar with the toolset of a remote worker (messaging, video etc).

 ## 2. **Senior React Engineer**